abhishek-mandavi/LMS-Website/README.md

 - Webhooks for payment confirmation
 # 🔧 Installation & Setup
 ### Setup Environment Variables:
--Create a .env file in the backend directory and add:
+- Create a .env file in the backend directory and add:

 MONGODB_URI = ''